typedb/typedb-docs/_09-query/07-compute-query.md

 Coreness is a measure that helps identify tightly interlinked sets of instances within the knowledge graph.
 Given value `k`, k-core makes the maximal subgraph where every instance has at least degree `k`.
 Grakn uses K-core to identify tightly connected clusters within the knowledge graph.

-To compute clusters using corenewss with the `k` value of at least 2, we run the following query.
+To compute clusters using coreness with the `k` value of at least 2, we run the following query.

 <div class="tabs dark" data-parse-to-html="true">